Thursday, December 4, 2025

 Come back to it after the 10 minutes with some water on your fingertips and work it into a ball inside the bowl, but only until your hands start to get sticky again, which will only be a few seconds later.
 Cover it again.

-When you come back to it, do more of a stretch and fold type of maneuvering with your dough for about 15 seconds.
-Cover the bowl & wait another 20 minutes and do another stretch and fold for 15 seconds.
+When you come back to it, do more of a stretch and fold type of maneuvering with your dough.
+Cover the bowl & wait another 30 minutes and do another stretch and fold round.
 This is helping get the air pockets inside & rise higher.
-I found when I do at least 3 rounds of the above with 20 minutes in between, it rises larger.
+I found when I do at least 3 rounds of the above with 30 minutes in between, it rises larger.

-So, basically from the time you made the dough until the end of all the stretch and fold rounds, it's been like an hour and a half.
+So, basically from the time you made the dough until the end of all the stretch and fold rounds, it's been like an hour and a half - 2 hours.

 Keep it covered and leave it on the counter overnight for 10 - 12 hours.